Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

         </app-control>
     ```

-2. Register actions:
+2. Register actions.

-    To receive action events, each component instance must register the actions.
+    To receive action events from other applications, each component instance must register the actions.

     You can register an action as shown in the following code:
     ```
     static void __frame_component_action_cb(component_h context,